TheAppFactoryIO/AppCoordinators/README.md

 ## Notes
 * A view controller has an accompanying `coordinator`.
+* The app delegate also has a top-level `appCoordinator`.
 * A view controller declares public `closures` which the coordinator can subscribe to and react accordingly.
 * A coordinator has a `navigationController` where a new view controller will spawn from.
 Can be replaced by any view controller, I suppose.
 * A coordinator has a `childCoordinators` array where we hold strong references to child coordinators preventing them from deallocating.